 After those there are the more folkish sounding "Máriá-ének" ("Song to Mary") [T-4] and "Ó Jézus" ("O, Jesus") [T-5].
 The former praises the Virgin Mary (see 31 March 2016), while the other implores Jesus to forgive one's sins and reside in the supplicant's heart.

 Like his teacher Ottorino Respighi (1879-1936), Farkas was fond of putting old wine in new bottles.
 This is typified by the following Old Hungarian Dances From the 17th Century for flute and strings (1990) [T-6 through 13], which is derived from a similarly named piece featuring the oboe that appeared on volume three.

 It's a good example of the composer's propensity to toss off different arrangements of the same source material in short-order cook fashion.
 Moreover, the piece includes identically titled, similar versions of the seven dances making up its predecessor (see 30 May 2015), plus a "Quasi minuetto" [T-11] sandwiched between "Chorea" [T-10] and "Dance of Lázár Apor" [T-12].

 Now we come to one of the composer's best works, the Concertino for Harpsichord and String Orchestra of 1949.
-It's another one of his rearrangements this time based on a 1947 piece calling for a piano.
+It's another rearrangement, but this time of his 1947 Concertino for Piano and Orchestra (see 31 January 2018).